 NTPC Limited has invited bids to develop 300 MW of interstate transmission system (ISTS)-connected wind energy projects anywhere in India.

-The work scope includes the engineering, design, manufacturing, supply, commissioning, and installation of the wind farm, including wind turbine generators, control panels, central monitoring and control systems, and wind monitoring masts.
+The scope of work includes detailed design, engineering, micro-siting, manufacture, supply, erection, testing, commissioning, and installation of wind turbine generators, control panels, reactive power compensating devices, central monitoring, and wind monitoring masts.

-The last date to submit the bids is February 09, 2021, and the bids will be opened on the same day.
-The pre-bid meeting will take place on January 29, 2021.
+The last date to submit the bids is October 19, 2021, and bids will be opened on the same day.

-To participate in the competitive bidding process, the bidder should have designed, erected, and commissioned a cumulative grid-connected wind power capacity of 80 MW or higher.
-Out of this, one project should have been of 20 MW or higher capacity at a single location.
-The project should have been in operation for one year before the bid opening date.
+The bidder, as an engineering, procurement, and construction (EPC) contractor or a developer, should have designed, supplied, and commissioned grid-connected wind power projects of a cumulative installed capacity of 40 MW or higher, out of which at least one project should have been of 10 MW or higher capacity at a single location.
+The reference project should have been in successful operation for at least one year before the bid opening date.

-According to Mercom’s India Tender Tracker, NTPC has tendered 2.6 GW of ISTS-connected wind projects as of December 2020.
+According to Mercom’s India Tender Tracker, NTPC has so far tendered 2.9 GW of ISTS-connected wind projects.

 Rakesh is a staff reporter at Mercom India.
 Prior to joining Mercom, he worked in many roles as a business correspondent, assistant editor, senior content writer, and sub-editor with bcfocus.com, CIOReview/Silicon India, Verbinden Communication, and Bangalore Bias.
 Rakesh holds a Bachelor’s degree in English from Indira Gandhi National Open University (IGNOU).
 More articles from Rakesh Ranjan.